OutSystems/docs-odc/src/eap/monitor-apps.md

 ## Retention of logs and traces

 You can view logs and traces up to four weeks old within the Portal.
-For logs and traces between four and ten weeks old, you can retrieve by opening a support ticket.
-Logs and traces are deleted after ten weeks.
+For logs and traces between four and seven weeks old, you can retrieve by opening a support ticket.
+Logs and traces are deleted after seven weeks.